Jose-WDG/fiap-projeto-final-microservices/README.md

 ### Collection

-Segue a collection com as requests para desenvolvimento
+Segue a collection + environment com as requests para desenvolvimento